Students intending to participate in an exchange at Nagoya University are requested to apply to NUPACE online at

 Declaration of Applicable Specific Categories*

-Refer to the flowchart, complete the Declaration accordingly and upload it onto the online application system.
-Some students may also be required to submit a ‘Letter of Confirmation’ after the official results are announced.
-Where applicable, they will be contacted separately by email.
+Flowchart for Determining Applicable Specific Categories, complete the Declaration and upload it onto the online application system.
+Applicants may also be required to submit a ‘Letter of Confirmation’ after the official results are announced.

 - Statement of bank account balance or scholarship.
-(This requirement applies to those students who intend to participate in NUPACE even if they are not nominated by Nagoya University for a Student Exchange Support Program scholarship.
+(This requirement applies to those students who intend to participate in NUPACE even if they are not nominated by Nagoya University for a Student Exchange Support Program <JASSO> scholarship.
 Students applying for a one-semester exchange should attach a bank balance or scholarship certificate verifying that they have funds equivalent to JPY 500,000; students applying for a one-year exchange need to verify that they have JPY 1,000,000.
 The bank account may be held in the name of the applicant, or a close family member.)

 Nomination Deadlines